Configuration

 Set project-specific settings:

-git-iris project-config --provider anthropic --preset conventionalSet a model for the project:
+git-iris project-config --provider openai --preset conventionalSet a model for the project:

 git-iris project-config --instructions "Follow Angular commit format"View Project Config